Bobby Troup: Military and music

 His earliest musical success came in 1941 with the song "Daddy" written for a Mask and Wig production.
 Sammy Kaye and His Orchestra recorded "Daddy", which was number one for eight weeks on the Billboard chart and the number five record of 1941; other musicians who recorded it include Glenn Miller, Bing Crosby, Kay Kyser, and The Andrews Sisters.
 "Daddy" can be heard in the 1941 film Two Latins from Manhattan.
 The song is also performed by the title character in Tex Avery's cartoon short Red Hot Riding Hood (1943).

 After graduating from college in 1941, he enlisted in the United States Marine Corps but did not receive orders until January 1942.
 After completing officer training, he was assigned as one of two dozen white officers to direct recruit training at Montford Point, the recruit depot for the first black Marines.
 In 1943 he became recreation officer and helped build a recreation hall, basketball court, and outdoor boxing ring.
 A friend installed a miniature golf course.
 At Montford Point, he also organized the first African-American band of U.S. Marines.
 During this time he composed "Take Me Away from Jacksonville", which was to become an anthem of sorts for the Marines at Montford Point and other areas of Camp Lejeune.

 In February 1942, Troup's song "Snootie Little Cutie" was recorded by Frank Sinatra and Connie Haines with the Tommy Dorsey Orchestra and the Pied Pipers.

-In 1946, Nat King Cole had a hit with Troup's most popular song, "Route 66".
-The song was also recorded by Chuck Berry (1961), The Rolling Stones (1964) and Depeche Mode (1987).
+In 1946, Nat King Cole had a hit with Troup's most popular song, "(Get Your Kicks on) Route 66".
+The song was also recorded by Chuck Berry (1961), The Rolling Stones (1964), Depeche Mode (1987) and hundreds of other artists.

 Troup's hipster interpretation of the fairy tale "The Three Bears" was first recorded by the Page Cavanaugh Trio in 1946 and later by Leon McAuliffe, and Ray Ellington.

 Troup's recordings in the 1950s and 1960s were not commercially successful.
 He recorded for Liberty and Capitol.
 He wrote the title song (sung by Little Richard) for the 1950s rock and roll film The Girl Can't Help It.
 An instrumental version of his song "The Meaning of the Blues" appeared on the Miles Davis album Miles Ahead.

 Around 1969, Troup collaborated with entertainer Tommy Leonetti, writing the lyrics for Leonetti's song "My City of Sydney".